 Bradford-based poet and Project Manager of the first West Yorkshire Poetry Week, Sharena discusses her personal connection to poetry and finding inspiration in everyday life.
 She has highlighted how writing poetry benefits your wellbeing and its transformative power to change her life story.

-You can sign up to the West Yorkshire Poetry Week here.
-The free programme is for all primary and secondary schools in the region, and will run from Monday 20 to Friday 24 March 2023.
+We're delighted to announce the return of this amazing celebration of poetry - sign up now to take part in West Yorkshire Poetry Week 2024.
+The free programme is for all primary and secondary schools in the region, and will run from Monday 30 September to Friday 4 October 2024.

 Why poetry?